AzyshFotbnxe/owscript-localization-helper/README.md

 # owscript-localization-helper
 To use this helper for localization work:
-(please save and upload the workshop script with setting Overwatch language to English)
   0. *User manually* save overwatch script to local file
   1. pull out Custom Strings from overwatch script and write them out into one file.
   2. *User manually* select which strings they need or not to translate.